wangfowen/owenwangdotcom/_posts/2016-10-13-imperfection.md

 we've got?
 I think by recognizing that there are trade-offs and therefore never perfection, we can adjust our expectations accordingly and get out of the vicious cycle.
 The unhappy feelings may still come, but we can accept them for what they are.
-It's actually part of the beauty of being human, that we feel this range of emotions regardless of where we are.
-It's a reminder that we're alive.
+It's simply part of being human, to feel such a range of emotions.

 That isn't to say that we shouldn't seek more.
 But to recognize that we have two choices at any given point.
 We can choose to accept, or we can choose to make a